savbran/linuxapps/README.md

   - [Video DownloadHelper plugin](https://addons.mozilla.org/it/firefox/addon/video-downloadhelper "https://addons.mozilla.org/it/firefox/addon/video-downloadhelper") - Download and convert Web videos from hundreds of YouTube-like sites.
 - [JDownloader](http://jdownloader.org "jdownloader.org") - JDownloader is a free, open-source download management tool
 - [qBittorrent](https://www.qbittorrent.org "www.qbittorrent.org") - Bittorrent client programmed in C++ / Qt that uses libtorrent and useful plugins.
+- [qTox](https://qtox.github.io/ "qtox.github.io") - QTox provides an easy to use application that allows you to connect with friends and family without anyone else listening in.
+Instant messaging, video conferencing, and more.

 ### Multimedia